jwulf/release-note-poc-mvp/README.md

 # Release Notes for Camunda 8.4.0

+A complete list of changes in this release can be viewed on [GitHub](https://github.com/camunda/camunda-platform/releases/tag/8.4.0).

+These release notes are a high-level summary of the main features of the release, generated from the GitHub pull requests and issues by AI.

 <!-- vscode-markdown-toc -->
 * 1. [Zeebe > Broker](#ZeebeBroker)
 	* 1.1.
 [Zeebe > Broker > Enhancements](#ZeebeBrokerEnhancements)